 Never Too Young

 Never Too Young is leading change for younger bowel cancer patients.
 The campaign is giving younger patients a voice and changing clinical practice and policy to stop bowel cancer in people under 50.

-Every year 2,400 younger people are diagnosed with bowel cancer in the UK.
-While this is only five per cent of those diagnosed, this number is slowly increasing.
+Every year 2,500 younger people are diagnosed with bowel cancer in the UK.
+While this is only around five per cent of those diagnosed, this number is slowly increasing.
 Our research has shown that younger bowel cancer patients have a very different experience of diagnosis, treatment and care.

 What are the issues?

 - Delays in diagnosis - younger patients report having to see their GP many times, sometimes more than five times, before being referred for crucial diagnostic tests.

-- Access to genetic testing – patients diagnosed with bowel cancer under the age of 50 should be tested for Lynch syndrome - a genetic condition that can put them at higher risk of developing bowel cancer.
+- Access to genetic testing – patients diagnosed with bowel cancer should be tested for Lynch syndrome - a genetic condition that increases the risk of developing bowel cancer.
 This increase in risk means people can develop cancer at a younger age.
 Yet many are still not being tested and access to regular colonoscopy , which can help to prevent bowel cancer and diagnose it early, in people at high risk is patchy across the UK.
 Find out more about our work on Lynch syndrome

 - A lack of awareness - the majority of younger patients were not aware of the symptoms of bowel cancer, and were not aware of bowel cancer as a disease younger people could get.
 This has led to delays in seeking help from a GP and delays in being referred for tests.